Sitecore/developer-portal/data/markdown/partials/integrations/blueprint-xm-cdp.md

 #### Method A – Method A – Direct JavaScript Integration.

-For those customers wanting to directly embed JavaScript event call into their web channel built using Sitecore XM they will have to send the Event request built to match the following definition: https://developer.boxever.com/reference/identifying-a-guest
+For those customers wanting to directly embed JavaScript event call into their web channel built using Sitecore XM they will have to send the Event request built to match the following definition: https://doc.sitecore.com/cdp/en/developers/sitecore-customer-data-platform--data-model-2-0/javascript-tagging-examples-for-web-pages.html

 The sequence diagram below shows the data flow between the different systems to facilitate the IDENTITY Event request when directly embedded into the JavaScript for the web channel.

 ![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a tracker directly embedded in the pages JS.][5]

 #### Method B – Google Tag Manager Integration
-For those customers wanting  to embed JavaScript event call into their web channel built using Sitecore XM via Google Tag Manager, they will have to ensure that the injected JavaScript creates requests that built to match the following definition: https://developer.boxever.com/reference/identifying-a-guest
+For those customers wanting to directly embed the CDP tracking tag into their web channel built using Sitecore XM, they can follow the Tagging Examples documentation to add JS tracking tag to your website by using Google Tag Manager: [How to send data to Sitecore CDP via Google Tag Manager](https://sitecore.cdpknowledgehub.com/docs/how-to-send-data-to-boxever-via-google-tag-manager)

 The sequence diagram below shows data flow between the different systems to facilitate the IDENTITY Event request when Google Tag Manager is used to embed the JavaScript for the web channel.

 ![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a tracker directly embedded via Google Tag Manager.][6]

 #### Method C – Server-side Integration
-When building your web channel experience in C# using MVC, SXA or the .NET Rendering Host, you can send the identify request on the server-side instead of client-side.
-In the same way as when working client-side, you will need to craft the request to match the specification here: https://developer.boxever.com/reference/identifying-a-guest
+For those customers wanting to integrate with Sitecore CDP from the server-side, the best approach is to make use of the Stream API to send those requests.
+To start that process you will need to request and Browser ID and then ensure you send that ID with all future requests to ensure the session details are recorded correctly.
+This is the same approach that is used when integrating a Mobile App to the CDP, and is documented here: [Mobile App Tagging Overview](https://sitecore.cdpknowledgehub.com/docs/mobile-app-tagging-overview)

-The sequence diagram below shows data flow between the different systems to facilitate the IDENTITY Event request when being sent server-side.
+The sequence diagram below shows data flow between the different systems to facilitate the request of the Browser ID and subsequent event messages.

 ![Sequence diagram showing the flow of data between Sitecore XM & Sitecore CDP when identifying users from a server-side request.][7]